0xOperant/BlackBox/README.md

 called by launch_AMI.sh, installs packages and configures the system as an OpenVPN server

 ### Notes
-1. You must already have an AWS account, and the EC2 CLI Tools configured on your system (https://aws.amazon.com/cli/) for launch_AMI.sh to work.
+1. You must already have an AWS account, and the AWS CLI Tools configured on your system (http://docs.aws.amazon.com/cli/latest/index.html) for launch_AMI.sh to work.
 2. Once the setup is complete, you must scp your CA certificate (ca.crt) and public/private key pair (vpnserver.crt, vpnserver.key, generated offline) to the /etc/openvpn/ directory, and then download the TLS key (ta.key) to your client.
 3. You must have an API key from pushover.net to enable push notifications.
 4. The configure_VPN.sh script "should" work on any Ubuntu 14.04 system, including a new droplet/linode/etc. Just login and run the script as root.